Ryan-B1yth/CLONE_stock_take_app/static/docs/TESTING.md

 ## Validators

 - The original project was constructed on a laptop with a screen size of 12.3 inches.
 The code was put through validators and passed through without any issues.
-Not all results of validation are shown as they all render the same results, however soome are shown for each type of file.
+Not all results of validation are shown as they all render the same results, however some are shown for each type of file.

   - [W3C Markup Validator](https://validator.w3.org/)